Thursday, July 27, 2017

 Make the first week of school a breeze with this FREEBIE by incorporating the prompts of Depth and Complexity to discuss classroom rules, procedures, and behavior!
 This is not just for GATE students; it's for ALL students!

 Returning back to school can bring forth so many mixed emotions.
 There's the anxiousness and the overwhelming feeling of having so much to do.
 There's the excitement of meeting your new class and decorating your classroom.
 There's the nervousness of the unknown and wondering how your students will behave and abide by your rules and procedures.
 Instead of worrying about behavior, you can incorporate your class rules and procedures into the "Back to School Depth and Complexity Frames Freebie!"
-This freebie is part of two of my others packs.
+This freebie is part of two of my other packs.

 Here's What's Included in the Freebie: